Indoor snow days, adapting winter sports and enjoying community activities are just a few ways your family can have fun this winter.

 Check your local municipality activity guide for adapted programs and winter activities.
 Many municipalities can provide additional support to general programs (upon request) and also offer a great variety of regular adapted programming, such as cooking, swimming and art classes.
 Some even offer adapted sports like wheelchair basketball or sledge hockey.
 Here are the links to the municipal recreation guides.

 Many ski hills offer an adapted skiing program through the Canadian Association for Disabled Skiing (CADS).
 Participants can be seated in a sit-ski and guided by one or two instructors/support skiers.
 Skiing is a great way to build core strength while providing a sense of accomplishment in sport.
-Local Ski clubs that have CADS programs are Snow Valley in Barrie and Horseshoe Resort in Craighurst.
-Inquire at your local ski hill for adaptive ski programs.
+Local ski clubs that have CADS or adaptive ski programs are Blue Mountain, Snow Valley in Barrie and Horseshoe Resort in Craighurst.
+Inquire at your local ski hill if they have adaptive ski programs.

 Skating, sledges and even sledge hockey